Null Lens™

 )

-console.log("Signature valid:", valid)Signed structure is what makes AIR an attestation artifact, not just formatted output.
+console.log("Signature valid:", valid)Signed structure makes the record independently verifiable, not just formatted output.

 Lens returns the signed record.
 Customers choose how to operationalize verification.